Chitralekha17/sql_project/README.md

 # sql_project
 SELECT * FROM netflix;
----1.
+###1.
 Count the number of Movies vs TV Shows
+...sql
 SELECT
     type,
     COUNT(*)
 FROM netflix
 GROUP BY 1;
+...

 ---2.
 Find the most common rating for movies and TV shows WITH RatingCounts AS (